lmbxmu/RBNN/readme.md

 # Rotated Binary Neural Network ([Link]()).

 Pytorch implementation of RBNN ().
-We also encourage the readers to have look at our response which may explain your potential questions when reading our paper.
+We also encourage the readers to have a look at the material of authors' [response](https://github.com/lmbxmu/RBNN/blob/master/RBNN_author_response.pdf) which may explain your potential questions when reading our paper.

 ## Dependencies
 * Python 3.7